hasindu2008/f5c/_docs/commands.md

 * `--skip-unreadable=yes|no`:
   Whether to skip any unreadable fast5 files or to terminate the program [default value: yes].
 If `yes`, the programme will continue to run while skipping unreadable fast5 files.
 If `no`, the programme will terminate with an error when an unreadable fast5 file is found.
 * `--kmer-model FILE`:
-  Custom nucleotide 6-mer model file.
+  Custom nucleotide k-mer model file.
 The file should adhere to the format in [r9.4_450bps.nucleotide.6mer.template.model](https://github.com/hasindu2008/f5c/blob/master/test/r9-models/r9.4_450bps.nucleotide.6mer.template.model).
+The maximum supported k-mer size is 6.
 * `--meth-model FILE`:
-  custom methylation 6-mer model file.
+  custom methylation k-mer model file.
 The file should adhere to the format in [r9.4_450bps.cpg.6mer.template.model](https://github.com/hasindu2008/f5c/blob/master/test/r9-models/r9.4_450bps.cpg.6mer.template.model).
+The maximum supported k-mer size is 6.
 * `--meth-out-version INT`:
   Format version of the output Methylation tsv file.
 If set to 1, the columns printed adhere to the output format of Nanopolish early versions.
 If set to 2, adhere to the latest nanopolish output format that additionally includes the strand column and the header num_cpgs renamed to *num_motifs*) [default value: 1]
 * `--cuda-mem-frac FLOAT`: